csn-le/wave_clus/README.md

 4. Explore the clustering output at different temperatures (you will select a minimun cluster size with the same click).
 Remember to fix clear classes before move to another temperature.
 * (Optional) Select spikes manually to create new classes.
 * (Optional) Merge split classes (select classes with *fix* button and press *Merge*).
-5. (Optional) Reject spurious classes.
-6. Force the rest of the spikes.
+5. Force the rest of the spikes.
 * Remove non-spike events from classes, selecting them manually and rejecting the new class.
-7. Press *Save* to save the current result.
+6. Press *Save* to save the current result.

 #### Batch_files
 The automatic detection and clustering can be performed by the functions Get\_spikes and Do\_clustering respectively (see the .m files in batch_files/ for more instructions).